DaleOrders/AWS-Study-Notes/README.md

 Meta-data contains information on the:

 - environment the instance is in.
-- You can find out about the networking or user-data among other things.
+- You can find out about the networking, authentication or user-data among other things.
 - This is not authenticated or encrypted.
 Anyone who can gain access to the instance can see the meta-data.
-This can be restricted by local firewall
+This can be restricted by local firewall.

+public IPv4 is never configured or known by the operating system of an instance at any point.
+The internet gateway translates the private address into public address.

+For example curl http://169.254.169.254/latest/meta-data/public-ipv4 will contact the metadata service and retrieve the public ipv4 information.

 ---